Nacho Chicken Casserole

 • 32 ounces frozen cubed potatoes

-• 1 rotisserie chicken (white meat shredded, dark meat reserved for another use) (about 2 cups of chicken)
+• 1 rotisserie chicken (about 3 cups of cooked chicken)

 • 4 tablespoons unsalted butter (melted)